scala-network/StellitePay-API/README.md

 * **Philip Jovanovic** - *Initial work* - [Stellite Dev](https://stellite.cash)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/stellitecoin/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details